Travel.State.Gov >

 Demonstrations occur frequently.
 They may take place in response to political or economic issues, on politically significant holidays, and during international events.

-Somalia-Kenya Border: Cross-border violence, attributed to al-Shabaab and skirmishes between the Somali and Kenyan armies, occurs periodically, including large-scale attacks against civilians, government security forces, and AMISOM troops.
-Kidnapping, improvised explosive devices, and grenade attacks targeting international aid workers and civilians occur.
+Somalia-Kenya Border: Cross-border violence attributed to al-Shabaab and skirmishes between the Somali and Kenyan armies occurs periodically, including large-scale attacks against civilians, government security forces, and AMISOM troops.
+Kidnapping, IED, and grenade attacks targeting international aid workers and civilians occur.
 Al-Shabaab actively operates in border areas, including Kenya’s Lamu and Wajir counties.

 Victims of Crime: U.S. citizen victims of sexual assault are encouraged to contact the U.S. Embassy in Kenya for assistance.
-Report crimes to the local police nearest to you and contact the U.S. Embassy in Kenya at (254) (20) 363-6451 during business hours or (254) (20) 363-6000 outside business hours.
+Report crimes to the nearest local police and contact the U.S. Embassy in Kenya at (254) (20) 363-6451 during business hours or (254) (20) 363-6000 outside business hours.
 Remember that local authorities are responsible for investigating and prosecuting crime.

 See our webpage on help for U.S. victims of crime overseas.